-However, the reduced-form correlation in Figure 6 alone cannot identify the information gap.
-In fact, the same correlation would arise even if all banks had the same information as long as some of this common information were unobservable to the econometrician.
-To see this, note that in this case lenders do not learn anything from a relationship having ended.
-They simply want to lend to borrowers that are good enough.
-But, mechanically, there are more good borrowers leaving more-affected lenders, because these lenders have to end a larger number of relationships.
+had the same information as long as some of this common information were unobservable to the econometrician.
+To see this, note that in this case, lenders do not learn anything from a relationship having ended.
+They simply want to lend to borrowers who are good enough.
+However, mechanically, there are more good borrowers leaving more affected lenders because these lenders have to end a larger number of relationships.
 This channel alone, independent of private information and the information gap, could explain the correlation.
 Empirically, it is crucial to isolate private information because common information by itself would not lead to any inefficiency: relationships appear sticky, but with no aggregate effects.